PaulJPhilp/buddy/docs/Buddy-ChatApp-Design-v1.md

 **1. Overview & Goals**
 The primary goal is to design and implement a modular, composable, and maintainable `ChatApp` component and its associated ecosystem.
 Key architectural characteristics include:
-*   **Effect-TS Driven:** Core business logic, state management, and asynchronous operations for each chat instance will be managed by Effect-TS, with each chat app potentially running as an isolated `Effect`.
+*   **Effect-TS Driven:** Core business logic, state management, and asynchronous operations for each chat instance will be managed by Effect-TS, with each chat app instance will run as an isolated `Effect`.
 *   **React UI:** The user interface will be built with React and TypeScript.
 *   **Agent Communication:** Chat apps will communicate with specialized agents (Actor-based, with logic defined by an AgentGraph) primarily via WebSockets.
 *   **Composability:** Components like `UIBar` and `MinimalInput` are designed to be highly configurable and reusable.